t2k-software/t2kdm/README.md

 Follow the instructions here:
 https://gridpp.ac.uk/wiki/Quick_Guide_to_Dirac#Dirac_client_installation

 DIRAC comes with its own Python interpreter.
-To make it work with other Python software, we need to modify DIRAC's `bashrc` file.
-Append the following lines to it:

-    # Turn DIRAC into something resembling a virtualenv
-    unset REQUESTS_CA_BUNDLE SSL_CERT_DIR # These upset pip
-    export PYTHONNOUSERSITE=1

-    # Fix the broken gfal bundle with SL6
-    export PYTHONPATH=${PYTHONPATH}:${DIRAC}/Linux_x86_64_glibc-2.12/lib/python2.6/site-packages

-    # Re-enable Python "assert" statements
-    # Only needed for the `t2kdm-tests` command
-    unset PYTHONOPTIMIZE

-Now when you source DIRAC's bashrc, you will havea somewhat isolated Python environment.
+When you source DIRAC's bashrc, you will havea somewhat isolated Python environment.
 Within this environment you can install t2kdm releases directly with pip:

-    $ pip install --upgrade pip # Upgrade pip
     $ pip install t2kdm

 Or you can clone and install the HEAD version from the repository: